 One of the hallmark foodie experiences of my life occurred in a gas station deep in the heart of Louisiana.
 I walked into a side dining area crowded with community-style picnic tables with rolls of paper towels and bottles of hot sauce placed at their centers.
-I walked out (or rather rolled out, I was so full) with the solemn vow that this might have been my first Cajun shrimp boil, but it would not be my last.
+I walked out (or rather rolled out, I was so full) with the solemn vow that this might have been my first Cajun Shrimp Boil Foil Packets, but it would not be my last.

 This recipe is sponsored by Land O’Lakes.

 Today’s easy recipe for Cajun shrimp boil foil packets is my at-home version of the shrimp boil I experienced in Louisiana, tweaked to use ingredients I can easily find at my Midwest grocery store (spoiler: we are fresh out of fresh…and frozen…and all other crawfish).

 I also adapted the shrimp boil cooking method to one that I can easily pull together on a weeknight.
 As its name suggests, a traditional Cajun shrimp and sausage boil recipe calls for cooking the ingredients in a ginormous stockpot, preferably outdoors.

 I kept the same outdoor component, but eliminated the stockpot in favor of easy foil packets.
 You can cook these on your grill with the same outdoor effect, or in the event of a) rain or b) you don’t feel like grilling/don’t own a grill, you can make this same Cajun shrimp boil in the oven, too.